-It’s vital to select the correct sort of hole saw for the material you’re working with.
-For example, if you plan to cut metal, ensure it is bi-metal for ceramic tiles get a carbide edge.
+It’s vital to select the correct sort of hole saw for the material when you’re working with wood.
+For example, if you plan to cut metal, ensure it is bi-metal for ceramic tiles to get a carbide edge.

 9. Combination hole saw

 The combination holesaw is similar to the above but has multiple blades fixed in the head by radial screws.
 The blades are usually 25 to 62mm in width, suitable for wood, plastic, or metal.
 Cost-effective for homeowners or low usage, allowing users to cut various size holes.

 The pilot function simplifies tool positioning.
 The cylinder slot allows the removal of any residue.
 You can employ a fine triangle file and setter to sharpen it.

 10. Plug Cutter

 Plug cutters are a great way of cutting timber plugs.
-This is a process of cutting plugs out of scrap timber offcuts from the piece you are working on.
+This is a process of cutting plugs out of scrap timber offcuts from the current project piece.
 The pellets are designed to fit into concealed screw holes in a varnished project to disguise them.
 In most cases, this is done to preserve the wood’s colour and grain.

 Craftsmen commonly use plug cutters for trim finishing.
 They are regularly seen as 3/8, 1/2, and 5/8.
 Plug cutters should only be installed in a drill press; they have no central lead to keep them aligned.
 Your pellet will be straight and professional looking as a result.

 11. Countersink Bits